Forbidden induced subgraphs for graphs and signed graphs with eigenvalues bounded from below: Forbidden subgraphs for graphs with eigenvalues bounded from below

-\paragraph{Case 1:} The radius of $G$ is at least $\ell + v$.
-Then there exists a vertex $u$ at distance at least $\ell$ from $V$.
-Thus the subgraph of $G$ induced on $V$ and a shortest path from $V$ to $u$ contains the path extension $(F, A, \ell)$ as a subgraph for some nonempty $A \subseteq V$, which is a contradiction.
+\textit{Case 1:} There exists a vertex $u$ at distance at least $\ell$ from $V$.
+Thus the subgraph $G[V]$ and a shortest path from $V$ to $u$ contains the path extension $(F, A, \ell)$ as a subgraph for some nonempty $A \subseteq V$, which is a contradiction.

-\paragraph{Case 2:} The maximum degree of $G$ is at least $d$.
+\textit{Case 2:} The maximum degree of $G$ is at least $d$.
 Let $u$ be a vertex of $G$ with the maximum degree, and let $N(u)$ be the set of neighbors of $u$ in $G$.
 Since $S_k$ is not a subgraph of $G$, the subgraph $G[N(u)]$ cannot have an independent set of size $k$.
-Because $d = R(k, 2^{v + 1}m + v)$, the subgraph $G[N(u)]$ contains a clique of size $2^{v + 1}m + v$, and so there exists a clique $G[U]$ of size $2^{v + 1}m$ that is vertex-disjoint from $F$.
+Because $d = R(k, 2^{v + 1}m + v)$, the subgraph $G[N(u)]$ contains a clique of order $2^{v + 1}m + v$, and so there exists a clique $G[U]$ of size $2^{v + 1}m$ that is vertex-disjoint from $F$.

 We further partition the vertices in $U$ as follows.
 For every subset $A$ of $V$, let $U(A)$ be the set of vertices in $U$ that are adjacent to all vertices in $A$ and not adjacent to any vertex in $V \setminus A$.
 By the pigeonhole principle, there exists a subset $A$ of $V$ such that $\abs{U(A)} \ge 2m$.
 If $A$ is nonempty, then $G[V \cup U(A)]$ contains the clique extension $(F, A, K_m)$ as a subgraph, which is a contradiction.